Emerging Technologies To Support An Aging Population

 Future Of An Ageing Population

 The future of ageing and technology goes beyond convenience.
-The term, ‘ageing in place’ is the new word for using technology to allow seniors to remain in their homes longer and to take the burden off the healthcare system.
+The term, ‘ageing in place’ is the new word for using technology to allow seniors to remain in their homes longer and to take some of the pressure off the healthcare system.
 In many cases, this new technology will enable seniors to receive a high level of care, such as continual monitoring of health conditions.
 Smart cities are striving to become more senior-friendly and are catering to the needs of their older inhabitants.
 Remaining independent in our elder years affords a much higher quality of life in comparison to the current system.
 With the use of technology, our golden years can be ones spent active, happy and healthy.